By Russell Louie – Optimum Choices, LLC

 Hydrosols (by-products of essential oil distillation) are safer to use on cats.
 This is because the monoterpene alcohols have an affinity for water and are safe for cats.
 Phenols and ketones do not appear in hydrosols.
 There are no known case histories of hydrosols or monoterpene alcohols causing toxicity in cats.
 Hydrosols of chamomile and a combination of rose, lavender, geranium and neroli are known to have a claming effect on cats.
 Wounds can be cleaned with diluted lavender, rose, geranium, and chamomile oil or their hydrosols.
 Itching can be alleviated using witch hazel, rose, lavender or German chamomile.

 Does this mean we need to stop using essential oils if we have cats?
 Since there is no scientific evidence that essential oils and hydrosols are totally safe for cats, the safest rule is not to use them on or around cats until they are proven absolutely safe.
 On the other hand, there is also no conclusive scientific evidence that all essential oils are harmful to cats.
-There is plenty of anecdotal evidence of cats being “harmed” by essential oils, as well as many vets who use essential oils safely on cats in their holistic practice.
+There is plenty of anecdotal evidence of cats being “harmed” by essential oils, as well as many veterinarians who use essential oils safely in their holistic practice.
 Each animal guardian must make their own decision.
 If one must use essential oils, here are some suggested safe rules to follow.

 1. Always use a highly diluted formula (some aromatherapists say 1-2%, while others say 3-4% is safe).
 If I use any of the cat-harmful oils on myself or around the house, I keep the cats away for at least one hour.
 I never diffuse any of those oils or blends containing these oils around cats.

 2. Never keep cats in an enclosed area when diffusing oils in the air.
 Always keep a window open or put the cat in a different part of the house.
 A safer method is to put the diluted essential oil mixture on cotton balls and leave them in the same room as the animal or on their bed.
 That way they can walk away if they wish.

 3. If I want to use essential oils on cats, I always use a highly diluted formula with essential oils.
 When in doubt I use hydrosols instead of essential oils on animals.
 Hydrosols are water-based, gentler and much easier to tolerate.